The Churches of Britain and Ireland

 Friends' Meeting House on Park Street and Beaumont Fee. © Janet Gimber (2018).
 Link.

-Jew's House, originally dating from the C12.
+Jew's House on Steep Hill, originally dating from the C12.
 According to the plaque, this was used as a synagogue, though Pevsner thinks this attribution is "on scanty evidence". © Steve Bulman (2009).

 Kingdom Hall of Jehovah's Witnesses on Birchwood Avenue. © Jim Parker (2017).